 If a shown dog has incurred a defect that can be confirmed by a veterinarian certificate, then the certificate must be brought to the show.
 It will, though, always be up to the judge to assess whether an incurred defect affects original exterior faults, in relation to the FCI-standard, causing them to lack distinction in features.
+Please note the rules below regarding lack of testicles.
 DKK recommends that you use a veterinarian certificate that is worked out by DKK.
 The certificate is available at the shows in DKK's information stands and can also be obtained at DKK's office.